Selecting the best system and multi-armed bandits: Introduction

-Substantial literature exists on selecting the best system amongst many alternatives using ranking/selection procedures (see, e.g., Kim and Nelson 2001, 2003, Nelson et. al. 2001, Branke, Chick and Schmidt 2007 for an overview).
+Substantial literature exists on selecting the best system amongst many alternatives using ranking/selection procedures, see Chernoff (1959), Paulson (1964), Bechhofer, Kiefer and Sobel (1968), Jennison, Johnstone and Turnbull (1982) for some of the earlier references from the statistics literature.

+See, e.g., Kim and Nelson (2001, 2003), Branke, Chick and Schmidt (2007) for an overview, Frazier (2014) for a Bayesian inspired approach.
 Gaussian assumption is critical to most of the analysis here.
-These approaches also consider the `indifference-zone formulation' where it is assumed that there exists a known $\epsilon>0$ such that
+Typically, an `indifference-zone formulation' is considered where it is assumed that there exists a known $\epsilon>0$ such that

 for $j \ne i^*$ (see, e.g., Nelson and Matejcik 1995).
-Such an $\epsilon$ is then useful in devising rules for the number of samples needed to control the probability of false selection to pre-specified levels.
+Kim and Nelson (2001) propose a number of algorithms for selecting the best system.
+They conduct asymptotic analysis where the probability of false selection is kept fixed at a specified $\delta>0$ while the indifference zone is set to $\epsilon$.
+They show that the proposed algorithms restrict $P(FS)$ to within $\delta$, asymptotically as $\epsilon \rightarrow 0$, by generating $O(\epsilon^{-2})$ samples.
+In contrast, in this paper, we primarily consider settings where the indifference zone is kept fixed and $\delta$ is either fixed, or it decreases to zero.